Peasant Army of Fergana: History

 As a reaction, troops of the Fergana Peasant Army together with Basmachi warriors began offensive operations.
 Their first success was the capture of the city of Osh and then the repulse of the Bolshevik counterattack.
 In September 1919, the main forces were directed to Andijan.
 However, the fighting for the city lasted longer than expected.
 At this time, the Bolsheviks brought in reinforcements in the form of the Kazan regiment, which arrived on 22 September.
 The troops of the Fergana Peasant Army near Andijan were defeated, and the surviving peasants fled to their home villages.

 Bolshevik troops went on the counteroffensive.
 They recaptured Osh without a fight, as the peasant garrison simply fled.
 In order to save the situation, Colonel Monstrow initially tried to obtain help from some European country.
 After the failure, he managed to establish the Fergana Provisional Representative Office on 22 October 1919, which was headed - apart from him - by Madamin-Bey as the representative of the Basmachi's and General Mukhanov as the representative of the White Movement.
 They intended to unite all local anti-Bolshevik forces.

 However, the leadership of the Provisional Office was taken over by Madamin-Bey, who decided to end his alliance with the Fergana Peasant Army.
 In one of the villages, his troops captured Colonel Monstrow, but he managed to escape.

 On 17 January 1920, Monstrow arrived in Jalal-Abad, where he handed himself into the hands of the Bolsheviks.
 Following him, the last existing units of the Fergana Peasant Army also surrendered to the Bolsheviks.

-Colonel Monstrow, along with other commanders, were soon shot without trial.